lukasbalazik/readelfcoredump/README.md

-# ReadElf
+# ReadElfCoreDump

-ReadElf is program for reading coredumps and printing coredump condition like state of registers
+ReadElfCoreDump is program for reading coredumps and printing coredump condition like state of registers

 ### Directory tree